linkerd/website/linkerd.io/content/2.13/tasks/using-ingress.md

 general.

-In order for Linkerd to properly apply L7 features such as route-based metrics and dynamic traffic routing, Linkerd needs the IP/port of the destination Kubernetes Service.
-However, by default, many ingresses do their own endpoint selection and pass the IP/port of the destination Pod, rather than the Service.
+In order for Linkerd to properly apply L7 features such as route-based metrics and dynamic traffic routing, Linkerd needs the ingress controller to connect to the IP/port of the destination Kubernetes Service.
+However, by default, many ingresses do their own endpoint selection and connect directly to the IP/port of the destination Pod, rather than the Service.

 Thus, combining an ingress with Linkerd takes one of two forms:

-1. Configure the ingress to pass the IP and port of the Service as the destination, i.e. to skip its own endpoint selection.
+1. Configure the ingress to connect to the IP and port of the Service as the destination, i.e. to skip its own endpoint selection.
 (E.g. see [Nginx](#nginx) above.)

-2. Alternatively, configuring the ingress to pass the Service IP/port in a header such as `l5d-dst-override`, `Host`, or `:authority`, and configure Linkerd in *ingress* mode.
+2. Alternatively, configure the ingress to pass the Service IP/port in a header such as `l5d-dst-override`, `Host`, or `:authority`, and configure Linkerd in *ingress* mode.
 In this mode, it will read from one of those headers instead.

 The most common approach in form #2 is to use the explicit `l5d-dst-override` header.